From Doubt to Habit: My Journey from Skeptic to Frequent Journaling

 Breaking Free from Performance Journaling

-Early in my career, my "journaling" consisted mainly of standup updates and ticket comments - carefully crafted messages meant for others.
+Early in my career, my "journaling" consisted mainly of standup updates and ticket comments.
+All of these were carefully crafted messages meant for others.
 While valuable for communication, these weren't personal reflections that I would ever engage with again.
 They were performances, shaped by what I thought others needed to hear to help them do their jobs.

 Once I started writing purely for myself I finally started to "get it."
 No audience, no formatting requirements, no need to sound professional or polished.
 Just raw, honest thoughts about what I was experiencing, learning, and questioning with as much detail as I felt needed to revisit or evolve from a given moment at a later time.